ktekinay/AdventRX/README.md

 Run the project, then double-click the day to run the code.
 Each day runs in a Thread so you could, if you wanted, run them simultaneously.
 Double-click again to pause while running, or run again after it's done.

+## Included Solutions

+The project includes solutions to all of 2021 and some of other years.
+More may be added as time goes on.
+The solutions are meant to solve the puzzles and should not be taken as examples of proper coding or technique.

+In other words, some of this is ugly, but I'm posting it anyway. :-)
 ## Who Did This

 This project was created by Kem Tekinay (ktekinay at mactechnologies dot com).
 It may or may not be maintained, but is free to use as a framework.